-Sakura in Paris (Cherry Blossom in Paris)
+Sakura in Paris (Cherry Blossom)

 From March to April, cherry trees’ pink and white flowers are the undisputed stars of early spring in Paris.